johnjameslynn/svg-1/README.md

 This is normal text preceding

 >A block quote such as this.
-Interesint...
+Interesing...

 *Italics with a star!*